• Facebook

 A bowl of cheeseburger soup

-This cheeseburger soup is comfort food at its finest – it really does taste like a loaded cheeseburger, all in the form of a hot bowl of soup!
+This cheeseburger soup is comfort food at its finest.
+It really does taste like a loaded cheeseburger, all in the form of a hot bowl of soup!
 This soup is loaded with meat, veggies and potatoes and is sure to satisfy even the heartiest appetites.

-Carrots, onion and celery in a soup pot.
+Carrots, onion and celery in a pot.

 • I use Russet potatoes in this soup, but yellow potatoes or red potatoes will also work if that’s what you have on hand.